JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7920 days**.

-And here is a just a random fact -  **Every day, over five billion gallons of water are flushed down toilets in the United States**.
+And here is a just a random fact -  **The Planters Peanut Company mascot, Mr. Peanut, was created during a contest for schoolchildren in 1916**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)